 The previous owners could have easily painted over water damaged spots on the walls or ceilings so be sure to use your nose.
 If you smell fresh paint in only one or two areas of the house, the previous owners probably painted over something they didn’t want you to see.

-You can use your sense of smell to detect mold as well.
+You can either use a mold inspection company or your sense of smell to detect mold as well.
 Leaks in the roof could lead to mold development.
 Mold smells musty and damp – like there was an old moist rag left to sit in some corner of the house.

 Hire A Professional